prakharmrsl/easypcceo.github.io/pages/blog/top-5-gaming-cpus-2017.md

 We'd recommend spending the extra money on the Ryzen 3 1200, but if you really can't afford it, the Pentium G4560 will do just fine.

+The Pentium G4560 may not be as powerful as the i3-7100, but it's extremely close.
+Furthermore, if you look at it from a price to performance standpoint, the G4560 makes much more sense.

+If you want the most bang from your buck, go with the Pentium G4560.

 ![G4560 Performance Graph](/img/blog/top-cpu-2017/g4560-graph.png)

 As you can see in the graph above, the i3-7100 is only 12% faster than the Pentium G4560, but it is 28% more expensive.